What is a sacrocolpopexy procedure?

-- Uterine prolapse: The uterus and cervix drop down the vaginal canal, sometimes so far that they go past the vaginal opening.
+- Uterine prolapse: Your uterus and cervix drop down the vaginal canal, sometimes so far that they go past the vaginal opening.

-- Vaginal vault prolapse: The top of the vagina (known as the “vaginal vault”) drops down the vaginal canal.
-This occurs in women who have previously had a hysterectomy (removal of the uterus).
+- Vaginal prolapse: The top of your vagina (known as your “vaginal vault”) drops down your vaginal canal.
+This occurs in people who have had a hysterectomy (removal of their uterus).

-- Cystocele: The bladder bulges into the vagina.
+- Cystocele: Your bladder bulges into your vagina.

-- Rectocele: The rectum bulges into the vagina.
+- Rectocele: Your rectum bulges into your vagina.

-- Enterocele: The small intestine bulges against the vaginal wall.
-An enterocele and vaginal vault prolapse can occur together.
+- Enterocele: Your small intestine bulges against your vaginal wall.

 What causes pelvic organ prolapse?

 The most common causes of pelvic organ prolapse are the following: